capejs/capejs/content/api/resource_agent.md

 * **update(callback)**
 * **update(callback, errorHandler)**

-Send an Ajax request with PATCH method to the URL that is constructed by the `memberPath()` method.
+Sends an Ajax request with PATCH method to the URL that is constructed by the `memberPath()` method.